thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 	}

 This ensures that all child objects within the volume-playback object will inherit the index attribute value from it.
 So the pga widget object will have the same index.
-And by the same rule, the mixer control object within the pga widget object will also have the same index attribute value of 1.
+By the same rule, the mixer control object within the pga widget object will also have the same index attribute value of 1.